Justin Hawkins: Music career

-Hawkins enrolled at Huddersfield Technical College in 1997 to study Music Technology.
+Hawkins was enrolled at Huddersfield Technical College from 1995 until 1997 to study Music Technology.
 He later managed a position writing advertisement jingles for Ikea and Yahoo! through the late 1990s and early 2000s.
 Hawkins' brother Dan recalled that Justin had developed a flamboyant stage image as he often performed with numerous local bands wearing spandex or sparkled outfits while utilizing his distinct vocal range to captivate audiences.
 Hawkins later claimed he used his earnings from a popular commercial he wrote and sang for Ikea in 2000 to fund the Darkness' debut album.
-Hawkins has been praised for his musical abilities, particularly his voice which spans five octaves.